Emily4938/Podcast/pages/about.md

 Novoselac, Christina.
 "Murphy, MacMurchy, and McClung: The Intersection of Eugenics and First-Wave Feminism."
 Order No. 30168783, Queen's University (Canada), 2022.

 Smith, Barbara.
 The Famous Five : Canada’s Crusaders for Women’s Rights.
 Victoria: Heritage, 2019.

+Arseneau, Jesika.
+"Canadian Eugenics: Social Control of Private Space in Alberta and Ontario."
+The Mirror-Undergraduate History Journal 33, no. 1 2013.

+Gibbons, Sheila. “‘Our Power to Remodel Civilization’: The Development of Eugenic Feminism in Alberta, 1909-1921.”
+Canadian Bulletin of Medical History 31, no. 1 2014.

+Kammen, Michael G. In the Past Lane : Historical Perspectives on American Culture.
+New York: Oxford University Press, 1997.